 The standards he learned from his LDS religion also played a large role in his life as he was taught not to drink or smoke.
 Also to maintain high moral conduct, to deal honestly with people and have integrity in all ones dealings.

 When Charles was a teenager in Wyoming, there was a big ranch within the jurisdiction of the Wyoming Land office owned by a Mr. Mosslander.
 Mosslander purchased a steam powered engine that was delivered by a rail line that ran right through his ranch, but neither he or any of his ranch hands knew how to unload it.
-There was an extra charge from the rail line for every day they kept the rail car, so he was interested in getting it unloaded quickly.
-He requested an engineer from the land office that would know how to unload the machinery, so Charles Sr. sent his teenage son Charles who had experience unloading heavy equipment.
+There was an extra charge from the rail line for every day they kept the rail car and he was interested in getting it unloaded quickly.
+He requested an engineer from the land office that would know how to unload the machinery.
+Charles Sr. sent his teenage son Charles who had experience unloading heavy equipment.
 When Charles arrived, Mosslander asked him what he wanted.
-When he told him he was the one sent to help unload the steam engine, Mosslander started swearing, saying, "Who would send a boy to do a man's job?
+When Charles told him he was the one sent to help unload the steam engine, Mosslander started swearing, saying, "Who would send a boy to do a man's job?
 There's no way a kid like you can do a man's job!"

 When he got through swearing, Charles told him, "Well, I came out here to do this job.
 If you don't want me to do it, I'll go back to town."